 On June 7, 2018, the Company entered into a sales agreement with H.C.
-Wainwright & Co., LLC with respect to an at-the-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$25.0 million.
+Wainwright & Co., LLC (the "Sales Agreement") with respect to an at-the-market offering program (the "ATM Program") pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$25.0 million.
 The Company will set the parameters for sales of the shares, including the number to be sold, the time period during which sales are requested to be made, any limitation on the number that may be sold in one trading day and any minimum price below which sales may not be made.
-During the three months ended June 30, 2019, the Company issued 1.4 million shares of the Company's common stock under the at-the-market offering program and the net proceeds to the Company from the sale of the Company's common stock were approximately \$1.2 million after deducting commissions paid of approximately \$44,300.
-As of June 30, 2019, approximately \$16.5 million remained available for issuance with respect to this at-the-market offering program.
+During the three months ended June 30, 2020, the Company issued approximately 0.8 million shares of the Company's common stock under the at-themarket offering program and the net proceeds to the Company from the sale of the Company's common stock were approximately \$1.4 million after deducting commissions paid of approximately \$51,000.
+On July 15, 2020, the Company entered into an amendment to the Sales Agreement, which modifies the Sales Agreement to, among other things, amend the termination provisions of the Agreement and amend the maximum amount of shares of the Company's common stock that the Company may offer and sell through or to H.C.
+Wainwright & Co., LLC from time to time under the ATM Program to an amount equal to the lesser of such number of shares of the Company's common stock that (a) equals the number or dollar amount of shares of common stock registered on the registration statement pursuant to which an offering under the ATM Program is being made, (b) equals the number of authorized but unissued shares of common stock (less the number of shares of common stock issuable upon exercise, conversion or exchange of any outstanding securities of the Company or otherwise reserved from the Company's authorized capital stock), (c) equals the number or dollar amount of shares of common stock authorized by our board of directors, or (d) would cause the Company or an offering under the ATM Program to not satisfy the eligibility and transaction requirements for use of Form S-3, including, if applicable, general instruction I.B.6 of Registration Statement on Form S-3.
+Pursuant to this amendment, as of July 15, 2020, approximately \$2.8 million remained available for issuance with respect to this at-themarket offering program.